Radiology-Morrison-lab-UCSF/modular-image-processing-system/README.md

 ## Disclaimer
 ### Subject to change

-All public interfaces are subject to change without notice.
+All aspects of this code base are subject to change without notice.

 ### Not a registered medical device